-Traveling with kite gear is a pain in the whatsit; but with a badass kiteboard bag, it’s a teensy bit more bearable.
+Traveling with kite gear can be a challenge; but with a badass kiteboard bag, it’s a teensy bit more bearable.

 We’ve all been that person at the check-in counter slipping a sneaky foot under the weighing scales in a desperate attempt to get cleared for your weight restrictions, blindly swearing to the person running the check-in counter that “it’s golf equipment”.

-Guys, I wish I could take away the utter frustration that comes with traveling with 50+ pounds of kitesurfing gear- but I’m not the Dalai Lama or Jesus, so that suffering is all yours, big guy.
-Maybe meditate on it?
+Guys, I wish I could take away the utter frustration that comes with traveling with 50+ pounds of kitesurfing gear- but I’m not the Dalai Lama or Jesus, so that suffering is all yours!

 However, I can point you in the direction of a few awesome kiteboard bags and kite travel gear that’ll shave a few precious pounds of your total weight and keep your equipment perfectly protected while you travel from A to B.